AGIF Fabric

 AGIF Fabric is the software-first local intelligence fabric layer above bounded task units.

-AGIF Fabric is the software-first implementation track now underway inside the broader AGIF research line.
-It is intended to make the AGIF architecture testable as local software rather than leaving it only at the concept level.
+AGIF Fabric is the software-first implementation track inside the broader AGIF research line.
+It is meant to make the AGIF architecture testable as local software rather than leaving it only at the concept level.

 The fabric layer is concerned with how bounded task units are organized, activated, routed, remembered, reviewed, and governed inside one local runtime envelope.